kitpages/KitpagesStepBundle/README.md

 This bundle provides a step system for a future workflow system

 ## Versions

+11/02/2014 : v1.1.0

+* no BC Break
+* new : stopwatch to see step usages in the timeline of the SF2 debug toolbar
+* enh : more unit tests

-05/12/2013 : v1.0.0 : major refactor and separation between chain and steps
+05/12/2013 : v1.0.0

+* major refactor and separation between chain and steps

 ## Actual state